jp2 metadata: Unrecognized UUID EXIF box

 ...and even fewer that use EXIF in JP2.

 A bit of history:

 In 2007 the "JpgTiffExif->JP2" box was proposed to the JPEG group and added to ExifTool at that time, but never ratified by the JPEG group.
 This was documented on the Jpeg2000 Wikipedia page, but it was edited out in 2008 (however it still lingers in some language versions of that page).

 In 2011 I discovered that the Photoshop JPEG2000 plugin version 1.5 wrote EXIF with a different UUID (05 37 cd ab 9d 0c 44 31 a7 2a fa 56 1f 2a 11 3e) but the same format as the "JpgTiffExif->JP2" box (ie. no "Exif\0\0" header), so I added support for reading this, but ExifTool continued to write the earlier EXIF UUID box.
 [I just tested this with the JPEG2000 plugin 2.0 and it still does the same thing.]

-#15 Updated by Robin Mills 7 months ago
+#15 Updated by Robin Mills about 2 years ago

 That's interesting.
 Do you have a test file for that guid?
 It sounds like a tiny change to support both the 16 byte "JpgTiffExif->JP2" and the 16 byte UUID "05 37 cd ab 9d 0c 44 31 a7 2a fa 56 1f 2a 11 3e".

 I will only forgive/warn for Exif\0\0 with "JpgTiffExif->JP2".
 For the "approved UUID", I'll throw an exception if Exif\0\0 is present.
 The reasons to "forgive and warn" are: